 Whitfield Lovell is internationally renowned for his installations that incorporate masterful Conte crayon portraits of anonymous African Americans from between the Emancipation Proclamation and the Civil Rights Movement.
 Using vintage photography as his source, Lovell often pairs his subjects with found objects, evoking personal memories, ancestral connections, and the collective American past.
 In 2007, Lovell was awarded with a MacArthur Foundation fellowship, often referred to as the “genius grant.”

-From May to October of 2013, The Hunter Museum of American Art, Chattanooga, TN will host a major exhibition of works by Whitfield Lovell.
-The exhibition features works from the last five years of Lovell’s career, including large-scale tableaux, as well as Deep River, a new site-specific installation.
+From May to October of 2013, The Hunter Museum of American Art, Chattanooga, TN hosted a major exhibition of works by Whitfield Lovell.
+The exhibition featured works from the last five years of Lovell’s career, including large-scale tableaux, as well as Deep River, a new site-specific installation.
 The installation explores ideas of memory, identity, freedom and passage, and it includes portraits on wooden discs as well as video and sound elements.

 History and memory have inspired Lovell’s work for a number of years.
 During the 1980s and early 1990s, he created large-scale oil stick and charcoal drawings that allegorically examined issues of family, identity, gender, love, death, loss, and the passage of time.
 Lovell was working mostly from family photographs, juxtaposed with symbols and found images.